13 wellbeing at work ideas proved to work for small businesses

 I’ve been CharlieHR’s Chief of Staff since the very beginning, and I’ve seen a lot of workplace wellbeing initiatives fail, and only a handful really make a difference.

 In this guide, I’ll give you an overview of common wellbeing at work ideas, and I’ll try to save you some time and effort by highlighting what has worked for us and what hasn’t.
-I'll also out these ideas in the context of common employee benefits in the UK.
+I'll also out these ideas in the context of the best employee benefits in the UK.

 But first, let’s answer some common questions.